google/tensorstore/README.md

 * Offers an asynchronous API to enable high-throughput access even to high-latency remote storage.

-* Supports read/writeback caching and transactions, with strong atomicity, isolation, consistency, and durability (ACID) guarantees.
+* Supports read caching and transactions, with strong atomicity, isolation, consistency, and durability (ACID) guarantees.

 * Supports safe, efficient access from multiple processes and machines via